The United Kingdom has long been a global leader in higher education — blending centuries-old…

 | Engineering, CS, MBA, Automotive | Data Science, Sustainability, Business, AI | Medicine, Dentistry, Engineering, Business |

-✅ All three countries offer Bachelor’s, Master’s, and PhDs in English — no need to learn local language to study (though it’s helpful for daily life).
+✅ All three countries offer Bachelor’s, Master’s, and PhDs in English.
+Learning local language helps for daily life and part-time jobs.

 📄 Visa Process & Work Rights